Sumona's Dance Journey

 Photo Credit: Prasad Photography

-Sumona Apsara Parii is the Artistic Director of ShivShakti School of Dance, located in Falls Church, Virginia.
+Sumona Apsara Parii is the Artistic Director of ShivShakti School of Dance.
 She is also a dedicated, passionate International Bharata Natyam and Bollywood Exponent, Dancer, Choreographer, as well Teacher.

 Sumona performs at cultural, art and dance festivals, retreats, workshops, weddings, and other special events.
 In addition, she specializes in (custom) choreography for individuals, couples, and families or groups who would like to perform or dance for special occasions, such as weddings and other cultural events.